 While often independent, cats require both mental and physical stimulation to remain healthy.
 Indoor cats especially benefit from toys, climbing structures, and interactive play to prevent obesity and boredom which can lead to behavioural problems.
 Encouraging gentle daily exercise helps your feline friend thrive.

-The exact reason cats eat grass isn’t fully understood, but it is generally considered a normal behaviour.
+The exact reason cats eat grass is not fully understood, but it is generally considered a normal behaviour.
 They may enjoy the taste or it could help with digestion or vomiting to clear unwanted hairballs.
 However, excessive grass eating daily could indicate an underlying health problem, so observation and veterinary check-ups are advisable if you are concerned.

 Good dental care is vital for cats to prevent bad breath and serious oral diseases that could affect their overall health.
 Regular brushing, even with special cat toothpaste, is beneficial.
 For older or uncooperative cats, vet-recommended dental treats or diets can help.
 Discuss dental care with your vet to keep your cat comfortable and healthy.